 At the 26th PILON meeting it was decided that a permanent committee should be established to provide guidance to the Secretariat and direct the work of the organisation between meetings.

-At the 33rd PILON meeting members endorsed a new Executive Committee comprising representatives from Australia, Kiribati, Nauru, New Zealand, Samoa and Solomon Islands.
+At the 34th PILON Annual meeting members endorsed a new Executive Committee comprising representatives from Australia, Federated States of Micronesia, Nauru, New Zealand, Papua New Guinea, Samoa and Solomon Islands.